NikhilGupta777/narayani-sena/README.md

 ## Deployment on AWS Amplify

-This project is configured for deployment on AWS Amplify.
-The `amplify.yml` file defines the build steps for both the frontend and the backend.
-In the Amplify Console, you can connect your repository, and it will use this configuration to build and deploy your application.
-You will need to configure the backend part as a "Compute" service pointing to the `/server` directory.
+This project is now configured for a monorepo deployment on AWS Amplify using the `amplify.yml` build specification.

+### Build Configuration (`amplify.yml`)

+The `amplify.yml` file at the root of the project tells Amplify how to build both the frontend and backend:

+-   **Frontend:** It installs dependencies and runs `npm run build` in the root directory, which builds the Vite React app into the `/dist` folder.
+-   **Backend:** It navigates into the `/server` directory, installs dependencies, and runs `npm run build`, which compiles the TypeScript server into the `/server/dist` folder.

+Amplify will host the frontend as a static web app and the backend as a Node.js compute service.

+### Required: Configure API Rewrite Rule

+For the deployed frontend to communicate with the backend, you **must** configure a rewrite rule in the AWS Amplify Console after deployment.

+1. In your Amplify app, go to **App settings > Rewrites and redirects**.
+2. Click **Add rule**.
+3. Set the following:
+    -   **Source address:** `/api/<*>`
+    -   **Target address:** The URL of your deployed backend service.
+You can find this URL in the **Backend environments** tab of your Amplify app.
+    -   **Type:** `200 (Rewrite)`
+4. Save the rule.

+This rule will proxy all requests from `your-app-domain.com/api/*` to your backend server, allowing the email validation feature to work in production.